-Some people see online arbitrage as the next step up from Retail Arbitrage.
-Online Arbitrage has the advantage that you can do it all from home as you do not have to visit the stores.
-This means it is more scalable.
+Some people see Online Arbitrage as the next step up from Retail Arbitrage.
+Online Arbitrage has the advantage that you can do it all from home as you get the products delivered.
+This means it is more scalable and less time-consuming.

-The products are delivered to your home or a prep centre and then forwarded to the Amazon FBA warehouses.
+The products are delivered to your home or a prep center and then forwarded to the Amazon FBA warehouses.

-Realistically you will need to use software to source the right products.
-Manually searching for deals online is not viable.
+Realistically, you will need to use software to source the right products.
+Manually searching for deals online is not really viable.

 ✅ Pros – Easy to get started and low start-up costs.
 You can run an Online Arbitrage business from the comfort of your own home and any time of day.
-Some sellers have a full time 9-5 job and run an Online Arbitrage business in their spare time.
+Amazon sellers who have a full-time 9-5 job can often run an Online Arbitrage business in their spare time.
 You can use software to automate the process and save time.

 RECOMMENDED TOOLS FOR ONLINE ARBITRAGE